shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Ok, ok.”
 Mudrich backed off.
 “Don’t have to be so mean.”
 Ears pinned and tail tucked, Mudrich ran off, dragging her hammer.

+[show ersie’s internal dialogue here, where she keeps it together]

 Ersatzica watched her walk away.
+Rage built up inside her.
 She fought every urge in her bones, in her fur, in her claws to rip the wolf skin off—and up—and avenge her fallen friends.
 But her rational side kept her safe, kept her in wolf form.
 Even as patches of cat flickered about around her body.
+She held steady.

 Her legs gave out from under her.
 Kneeling, she cried a river of tears into the heart of the cat outpost.